jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   ```bash
   mail < complete-works-of-shakespere.txt
   ```

 ### Standard Out

   When Unix was developed Ken Thompson took the direction that all devices were files.
 In a short sense, the screen, or teletype, or terminal, is nothing more that a file that is located in the /dev directory.
 By typing the ```who``` command from the commandline you will see which accounts are logged into the syste.
 You will also see the screenshot below.
 Try to open another terminal and execute the ```who``` command again.
 What do you see now?

-  This device allowed Unix and eventually Linux to exchange standard output devices yet not have top modify the output structure of the operating system.
+  This device allowed Unix and eventually Linux to exchange standard output devices yet not have to modify the output structure of the operating system.
 Notice to that the outputs are refered to as ```tty``` which we learned about in chapter 4.
 When you execute a command, the output is returned by default to standard out which in this case is the terminal screen.
 You can use the ```> and >>``` out redirectors to send the standard output to a file.
   A single ```>``` will create a file if it does not exist, but will also destroy the content of a previous existing file.
 A double ```>>``` will append, and is non-destructive.
 ```bash
 date > /tmp/todaysdate